Training extension professionals, high school educators, and local food coordinators on basic and advanced aspects of sustainable vegetable production

 Project outcomes:

-In 2020, the project could not be fully implemented due to the pandemic, however, the project utilized virtual programming and platforms to engage vegetable growers, extension staff, and other stakeholders and provide professional development opportunities.
-The online vegetable production course was a success.
+In 2021 and 2022 the project implemented both in-person and virtual programming to engage vegetable growers, extension staff, and other stakeholders and provide professional development opportunities.
+In Spring 2020 and 2022, an online vegetable production course was offered.
 Participants took a 15-week course that provided relevant information on various topics on sustainable vegetable production.
 Many participants were extension staff who wrote in their feedback that they will utilize the content provided in their own extension programs.
-Other virtual offerings such as Virtual Cover Crop Field Day, Webinars, YouTube videos have been viewed collectively more than 3,500 times and show the interest among growers in these topics.
+Other virtual offerings such as Virtual Cover Crop Field Day, Webinars, YouTube videos have been viewed collectively more than 3,800 times and show the interest among growers in these topics.
 Feedback provided by county horticulturists is promising as they were already using the materials and information provided to answer client questions in their respective counties.

-The project is also supporting and providing educational, training, and leadership opportunity to a graduate student.
-The student worked on cover crop demonstration plot establishment and assisted the PI to develop education material for webinars, online learning management system, and grading case studies and class exercises for the online vegetable production course.
+The project offered professional development trips to growers, ISU Extension staff, and local food professionals.
+These experiences provide valuable insight and information on latest vegetable production techniques implemented in the Midwest.
+The project also engaged several graduate and undergraduate students and provided training and leadership opportunities.
+The graduate student worked on cover crop demonstration plot establishment and assisted the PI to develop education material for webinars, online learning management system, and grading case studies and class exercises for the online vegetable production course.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.